If you ended up on this website searching for hotels in Naggar, let me tell you that you are at the right place.

 Murlidhar Krishna Temple

-It is believed that this town is over 1000 years old dedicated to Lord Krishna.
+It is believed that this town is over 1000 years old and dedicated to Lord Krishna.
 The sanctum of the temple enshrines a black-faced Krishna playing the Murli (flute), hence the temple’s name.

 Those not interested in the history of the place can appreciate the lovely views from the hilltop terrace of the temple.
 The patched-up 11th-century shikhara (stone tower) and the musical and (defaced) karma sutra mini-carvings on the temple are also worth appreciating.